sjlevine/atom-slime/README.md

 Current features of this package:

-- Read-eval-print-loop (REPL) for interactive Lisp development (partial support)
+- Read-eval-print-loop (REPL) for interactive Lisp development
+- Integrated debugger (work in progress)
 - Autodocumentation

 Future features:
 - "Go to method definition" etc.
-- Integrated debugger
 - Autocomplete suggestions
-- Improve sleakness to the above
+- Improved "sleakness"

 **Note**: This package is still in development!
 Contributions welcome.